Jump To the Part You Need

 China’s Rural Areas Outstrips Urban Areas for Retail Growth (Sept 2016)

-China has a thriving e-commerce industry.
+China has a thriving e-commerce industry which makes it attractive for e-commerce business plans.
 Throughout 2015, the total amount spent by Chinese consumers over the internet was a staggering $589.61billion, a substantial increase of 33.3% from the previous year.
 This e-commerce revolution was fueled by the Chinese middle class, a demographic which is continually growing, with more Chinese citizens than ever seeing their disposable incomes rise.

 However, recent news announced started to paint a different picture.
 Typically, urban areas seen a faster increase in disposable income levels for citizens.
 It may come as a surprise that for the second quarter of 2016, growth within rural areas increased at more enhanced rate than that of urban areas.